 The Angel Gown Initiative

-All Angel Gowns are hand-made and are a free donation.
-Already presentations have been made to hospitals where grieving families have been assisted.
+All Angel Gown® garments are hand-made and are a free donation.
+Presentations have been made to multiple hospitals across Southern Africa where grieving families have been assisted.

 But it is much more than a unique, charitable effort.

 As joyous, as memorable as a wedding day may have been, as beautiful as the gown the bride once wore, how many of these beautiful garments hang disused for years in cupboards or finally given away for a pittance to thrift and second-hand shops?

 Their real beauty, the great care and craft that went into their creation, are sometimes lost and forgotten, perhaps never to be seen again.

 Imagine the comfort and solace these gowns could provide to the family of a child that has tragically passed on?
 Imagine the good this can do, the sorrow it can help ease.

 For no charge, The Angle Gown Initiative will take on these old wedding gowns (or evening dresses), carefully deconstruct them and then use the fabrics to create perfect Angel Gown® garments.
 Each is hand made, lined in cotton for the softest touch and then delicately trimmed with beautiful detail.
 Any damaged fabric is entirely removed and the finished Angel Gown® beautifully packaged.
 From a forgotten dress, perhaps a dusty memory, comes new beauty, grace and dignity.